OHDSI/dbt-synthea/README.md

 dbt deps
 ```

  5. **If you'd like to run the default ETL using the pre-seeded Synthea dataset,** run `dbt seed` to load the CSVs with the Synthea dataset and vocabulary data.
-This materializes the seed CSVs as tables in your target schema (vocab) and a _synthea schema (Synthea tables).  **Then, skip to step 7 below.**
+This materializes the seed CSVs as tables in your target schema (vocab) and a _synthea schema (Synthea tables).  **Then, skip to step 8 below.**
 ```bash
 dbt seed
 ```

- 6. **If you'd like to run the ETL on your own Synthea dataset,** load your Synthea and Vocabulary data into the database by running the following commands (modify the commands as needed to specify the path to the folder storing the Synthea and vocabulary csv files, respectively).
+ 6. **If you'd like to run the ETL on your own Synthea dataset,** first toggle the `seed_source` variable in `dbt_project.yml` to `false`.
+This will tell dbt not to look for the source data in the seed schemas.

+ 7. **[BYO DATA ONLY]** Load your Synthea and Vocabulary data into the database by running the following commands (modify the commands as needed to specify the path to the folder storing the Synthea and vocabulary csv files, respectively).
 The vocabulary tables will be created in the target schema specified in your profiles.yml for the profile you are targeting.
 The Synthea tables will be created in a schema named "<target schema>_synthea".  **NOTE only Synthea v3.0.0 is supported at this time.**
 ``` bash
 file_dict=$(python3 scripts/python/get_csv_filepaths.py path/to/synthea/csvs)
 dbt run-operation load_data_duckdb --args "{file_dict: $file_dict, vocab_tables: false}"